Stability of the Theta Method for Systems with Multiple Time-Delayed Variables: Conclusions

 The paper shows that standard implicit \ac{tdi} methods, such as the trapezoidal and Theta method, can become numerically unstable when applied to power system models impacted by multiple time-delayed variables.
 The mechanism behind this numerical phenomenon is first shown for a linear test delay differential equation.
-Then, a systematic analysis that accounts for the dynamics of real-world power system models is carried out through a unified numerical stability and accuracy analysis based on \ac{sssa}.
+Subsequently, a systematic analysis that accounts for the dynamics of real-world power system models is carried out through a unified numerical stability and accuracy analysis based on \ac{sssa}.
 Theoretical findings of the paper are fully supported by simulation results conducted based on the IEEE 39-bus system.

+The findings of this work have relevant practical applications.
+Specifically, they can be employed to internally check numerical stability and accuracy of a given integration method within the time-domain simulation routines of modern power system software.
+The proposed matrix pencil approach enables the selection of an appropriate time step size to meet prescribed simulation accuracy criteria while accounting for the deformation of the system’s dynamics introduced by the integration method.
+Naturally, reducing the time step size enhances accuracy but increases computational cost.
+Additionally, these findings can aid in comparing alternative \ac{tdi} methods to achieve accurate and stable simulations without requiring a substantial reduction in time step size.

 Future work will focus on the effect of adaptive step-size algorithms, as well as on comparisons with the performance of specialized \ac{tdi} methods for delay differential equations, such as the family of Radau~IIA methods.